bytebase/bytebase.com/content/docs/concepts/data-model.md

 ## User Group

-`User group` is a collection of `Users` that are organized together to simplify the management of roles and permissions.
+`User group`or `Group` is a collection of `Users` that are organized together to simplify the management of roles and permissions.

 `Admins` can create user groups and assign `Users` to them at the `Workspace` level. `Admins`,`DBAs` and `Project Owners` can then assign these `User Groups` to `Roles` at the `Project` level.